COVID FAQs update 21/10/2020

 What's happening with Kinder lessons?

-Child lessons will be available for children aged 7 years or more when the ski club opens.
-Children younger than 7 years will not be taken in lessons for the time being.
+Kinder lessons will be available for children aged 7 years or more when the ski club opens.
+Children younger than 7 years will not be permitted to participate for the time being.
 This is due to the need to accommodate social distancing.
 This will be under continual review and we hope to open up the kinder lessons to younger children as soon as we are able to do so.

 Why it is necessary that I book online, and pay by card?